thoughtspot/thoughtspot.github.io/_data-integrate/embrace/getting-started/setup-a-new-connection.md

 To add a new connection:

-1. Sign in to ThoughtSpot from a browser.

-2. Click **Data** in the top navigation bar.
+1. Click **Data** in the top navigation bar.

-3. Click the **Connections** tab at the top of the page, and select **+ Add connection** at the upper right-hand side of the panel.
+2. Click the **Connections** tab at the top of the page, and click **+ Add Connection** at the upper-right-hand side of the page.

      ![]({{ site.baseurl }}/images/new-connection.png "New db connect")

-4. Select the connection type you want to use from the available list and click **Next**.
+3. Select a connection type and click **Next**.

      ![]({{ site.baseurl }}/images/select-new-connection.png "Select a new connection type")

-5. Enter the connection credentials for your external data source and click **Next**:
+4. Enter the connection credentials for your external data source and click **Next**:

     ![]({{ site.baseurl }}/images/new-connection-creds.png "Select a connection type")

     Refer to the [Embrace connectors]({{ site.baseurl }}/data-integrate/embrace/reference/embrace-connection-credentials.html#) for more information on each of the specific attributes you must enter into the dialog box.

-6. Select the tables and columns you want to load.
+5. Select the tables and columns you want to load, and then click **Create Connection**.
-7. When all the columns are selected, click **Create connection**.

     ![]({{ site.baseurl }}/images/create-connection.png "column add bar")

-Your connection details appear on the Connections list page.
-You can view the selected tables and columns of a connection, edit the table, and create schema joins as necessary.
+   Your new connection appears on the **Data** > **Connections** page.
+You can click the name of your connection to view the tables and columns in your connection.

-## Data syncing
+The connection you just created is a link to the external data source.
+If there are any joins in the external data source, those are imported into ThoughtSpot.

-After you add a connection, you can directly perform a live query against the selected tables specified in that connection.
-This process may take a while to initially render the search results because the selected tables in the connection are linked.
-When they are linked, ThoughtSpot doesn't cache the data when you connect to linked tables in an external database.
+You can now perform a live query on the selected tables and columns of your connection.
+Because the selected tables and columns in your connection are linked, it may take a while to initially render the search results.
+This is because ThoughtSpot does not cache linked data.
+With linked data, ThoughtSpot queries the external database directly, which is slower than querying data that is stored in ThoughtSpot's database.
+To copy your external tables or columns into ThoughtSpot, you must sync them.

+Not all of ThoughtSpot's features are supported with linked tables and columns.
+For details, see: [features available in embrace modes]({{ site.baseurl }}/data-integrate/embrace/embrace-intro.html#features-available-in-embrace-modes).

+## Sync tables and columns

-To improve the search performance, you can use Embrace's `Sync` functionality.
-Using this procedure, you can locally store the selected tables or columns in ThoughtSpot that you wish to use in your search query.
-You can also schedule some useful conditions when you sync tables from the underlying database periodically.
+To improve search performance, you can use Embrace's **Sync** feature.
+Sync copies selected tables or columns into ThoughtSpot.
+By syncing your tables and columns, your data is indexed, which improves search speed.
+In addition, you can use all of ThoughtSpot's features, like SpotIQ, to gain insights into your data.
+You can sync manually at any time, and also schedule your sync.
 For example, add sync mode to define the data to be replaced or appended with every sync interval.

+### Sync now

-To sync a data table:
+To sync now:
-1. Log in to ThoughtSpot from a browser.
-2. Click Data on the top navigation bar.
+1. Click **Data** in the top navigation bar.
-3. Click the Connections tab at the top of the page.
+2. Click the **Connections** tab at the top of the page.
-4. Select the connection type of interest on Connections list page.
+3. Select your connection name.

     ![]({{ site.baseurl }}/images/select-connection.png "Select a connection")

-5. Find the table you want to sync in the list, and check the box next to its name.
+4. Check the box next to the table or columns that you want to sync, and click **Sync Now**.
-6. Click the **Sync now** icon.

     ![]({{ site.baseurl }}/images/sync.png "Table sync")

 Notice the sync status in the table list once the sync job completes the syncing request.

+### Schedule sync

+To schedule sync:
+1.

 ## Related information